twardoch/lorem-chatum-for-indesign/README.md

 Here’s a few ChatGPT-written taglines about this project:

-> “Unleash the Power of AI-Generated Lorem Ipsum with Lorem Chatum for Adobe InDesign!”
+> “Unleash the Power of AI-Generated Lorem Ipsum with _Lorem Chatum_ for Adobe InDesign!”
 >
-> “Elevate Your InDesign Experience with Contextually Rich Lorem Ipsum Text from Lorem Chatum!”
+> “Elevate Your InDesign Experience with Contextually Rich Lorem Ipsum Text from _Lorem Chatum_!”
 >
-> “Transform Your Design Process: Discover the AI-Enhanced Lorem Ipsum Revolution with Lorem Chatum!”
+> “Transform Your Design Process: Discover the AI-Enhanced Lorem Ipsum Revolution with _Lorem Chatum_!”
 >
 > “Lorem Chatum: Where Cutting-Edge AI Meets Adobe InDesign for Unparalleled Lorem Ipsum Creativity!”